About Us

 Governance

 Our organisation is governed by a group of volunteer Board members who are responsible to ensure the organisation remains financially viable and that the risks are managed to deliver safe and reliable services to our clients.
+We are currently recruiting for new board members who reflect our values and bring relevant expertise.
+For further information please contact Natasha Stokes, CEO St George Community.

 Our Board and the Finance Audit and Risk Sub-Committee meet bi-monthly.